nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Weakness**

 * Difficult to read if too many appointments
-* Must use with internet
+* Internet access is required

 <!-- @@author -->